tw-mosip/mimoto/inji-web/docs/InjiWebSequence.md

 - It also applies the issuers wellknown display properties to modify the template text and background colour.
 - It also uses order field in wellknown to render the fields in the same order.

+### **Supported QR Codes**

+- Mimoto Currently Supports Two Different QR Codes
+  - EmbeddedVC -> uses Pixel pass library to embed the complete VC within the QR
+  - OVPRequest -> QR Contains a authorize endpoint, which validates the VP and redirects the VP token to the caller.
+- Mimoto can toggle the issuers QR using the QR Code Type in the [mimoto-issuers-config.json](https://github.com/mosip/inji-config/blob/31704e5a31775551f535f74b3f9baad587468b79/mimoto-issuers-config.json#L105)
+- Mimoto authorizes the verifiers using [mimoto-trusted-verifiers.json](https://github.com/mosip/inji-config/blob/release-0.3.x/mimoto-trusted-verifiers.json) as the source of truth

+### **Online Sharing**

+- Mimoto now has the ability for Share the credential online.
+- Mimoto Stores the Credentials in the Datashare Service, and uses the resource link the QR Code along with the VP request.
+- When Verifier Scans the OVPRequest QR, The verifier is taken to mimoto through injiweb and performs the authorization using the mimoto-trusted-verifiers.json.
+- Then redirects the VP token to the verifier through 302 Redirect.